 |Singapore Air||Airline||1:1||12-24 hours|

 |Marriott Rewards||Hotel||1:1||2 days|

 That combination of value and versatility is why we’ve named the Chase Sapphire Preferred the best starter travel rewards card.
-It’s also why the Chase Sapphire Reserve earned our endorsement as the #1 travel rewards credit card.
+It’s also why the Chase Sapphire Reserve is widely considered one of the best travel rewards credit cards.

 And it’s what makes Chase credit cards the perfect place to start with points and miles.
 But there’s another important factor that could make it imperative to start with Chase.

 Open Chase Cards Before It’s Too Late